 - Heat oven to 200C/180C fan/gas 6.
 Add the garlic, ginger, lentils, onions, cauliflower, turmeric and cumin seeds to a large roasting tin.
 Pour over 500ml of boiling water and give everything a good mix.
 In a bowl, rub the chicken thighs with the oil, curry powder and a pinch of salt and pepper.
 Nestle these into the lentils, then cook in the oven for 40 minutes until the lentils and chicken are cooked through.

 - Remove the chicken from the roasting tin and set aside.
 Add the spinach and tomatoes and return to the oven briefly for about 4 minutes until the spinach has wilted.
-Gently mix with the lentils and cauliflower, then return the chicken to the dish and season to taste.
-Serve with the lemon wedges and optional ingredients – we enjoy this with naan breads and mango chutney on the side.
+Gently mix with the lentils and cauliflower, season to taste, then return the chicken to the dish.
+Serve with the lemon wedges and optional ingredients - we enjoy this with naan breads and mango chutney on the side.

 Did you make this recipe?